dhanji/jade/README.md

 Thanks to the original author or Jade, and respect to the authors of Jade4j.
 It was not my intention to dissect or one-up Jade4j, I implemented a Java version of Jade while not realizing that Jade4j existed until well into the project(!).
-So, rather than abandon a day's work, I ran a quick performance comparison and felt good that my effort was not wasted after all. =)
+So, rather than abandon a day's work, I ran a quick performance comparison and felt good that my effort was not wasted after all.

+Also a copyright notice--I do not own, nor am I in any way affiliated with the original author(s) of Jade (seen at jade-lang.org).
+If you are really bothered by my referring to this project as jade please feel free to call it *MVEL Jade* or *Dhanji's Jade*. =)

+License is MIT.
+Do what you like, but some credit would be nice.